Yizhi-Fang/GettingAndCleaningData_Project/CodeBook.md

 activityNum      | Activity number, ranging from 1 to 6
-activityName     | Activity names including walking, walking_upstairs, walking_downstairs, sitting, standing and laying featureName      | Column variables, only mean and standard deviation are selected for our case
+activityName     | Activity names including walking, walking_upstairs, walking_downstairs, sitting, standing and laying featureName      | Column variables, only mean and standard deviation are selected for our case data             | Cleaned data with measurements on the mean and standard deviation for each measurement mean_data        | Average of each variable for each activity and each subject calculated from previous data

 ## The list of feature names